 What better way to highlight the new era of public relations with some powerful quotes and tips from leading practitioners, shared via Twitter.
 You’ll learn a lot from these, and even more if you get following these great thought leaders in PR.

-Digital public relations encompasses many traditional elements such as relations with writers, outlets and spreading your brand’s message.
-However it also brings a new opportunity to engage directly with your audience, drive traffic through SEO (yes a great PR effort is a powerful addition to any SEO campaign!), and respond to journalists instantly when they ask for help on social media.
+Digital public relations encompasses many traditional elements of PR such as relations with writers, outlets and spreading your brand’s message.
+However it also brings a new opportunity to engage directly with your audience, drive traffic through SEO (yes, a great public relations effort is a powerful addition to any SEO campaign!), and respond to journalists instantly when they ask for help on social media.

-Even before the invention of the written word, humans have used PR to advance their name and their deeds.
+Even before the invention of the written word, humans have used public relations to advance their name and their deeds.
 It is thought that the first piece of recorded PR was a stone tablet from Iraq which extolled the benefits of a new form of agricultural practice.

-Leaders, great and tragic, have used PR to advance their claims and deeds.
+Leaders, great and tragic, have used public relations to advance their claims and ideology.
 They hoped to be remembered well.
-Certainly, the pyramids had this effect, as did the hieroglyphs found on many temple walls which not only promoted the Pharoah’s triumphs to the people but also explained many of the rituals and religious practices undertaken by them.
+Certainly, the pyramids had this effect, as did the hieroglyphs found on many temple walls which not only promoted the Pharaoh’s triumphs to the people but also explained many of the rituals and religious practices undertaken by them.

-In Ancient Greece, some of the foremost philosophers such as Socrates, Plato and Aristotle used the written word to promote their philosophical ideas.
-These philosophers also created some of the first written philosophies of rhetoric and public relations.
+In Ancient Greece, some of the foremost philosophers such as Socrates, Plato and Aristotle used public relations in the form of the written word to promote their philosophical ideas.
+These philosophers also created some of the first written philosophies of rhetoric in PR.

-Two great ancient examples of PR were Alexander the Great and Julius Caesar.
-The former exploited stories of Persia’s crimes against the Greeks to build large armies to invade Persia and gain revenge.
-He skillfully exploited these stories to go further than any rational army would.
-En route he stopped off wherever possible to build his story and public image be it with feats of daring on the battlefield or gaining the support of local temples who would name him a living God.
+Two great historical examples of Public Relations gurus were Alexander the Great and Julius Caesar.
+The former exploited stories of Persia’s crimes against the Greeks to build large armies, invade Persia and gain revenge.
+He skilfully manipulated these stories to go further than any rational army would.
+En-route, he stopped off wherever possible to build his story and public image; be it with feats of daring on the battlefield, or gaining the support of local temples who would name him a living God.
 By creating cities in his own name, he allowed his legacy to live on for over 2,000 years.

-Caesar used PR to build his image and electability at home in Rome.
+Caesar used public relations to build his image and electability at home in Rome.
 These included written accounts of his wars in Gaul and defeat in Britain.
 His accounts gained enough public support against his long-term rival, Pompeii.
-No one exploited Caesar’s PR more than his adopted son Octavian (later Augustus), who went a step further using public works and literature to solidify his position as the first Emperor of Imperial Rome.
+No one exploited Caesar’s PR machine more than his adopted son Octavian (later Augustus), who went a step further, using public works and literature to solidify his position as the first Emperor of Imperial Rome.

-PR continued to be used throughout the Middle Ages whether it was the employment of the Anglo-Saxon Chronicle to justify Wessex’s domination of England or the Bayeux tapestry to do the same for the Normans.
-PR really took off in the 15th century when the printing press replaced hand-written books.
-This allowed pamphlets to be spread far and wide.
-The most immediate casualty of this new form of PR was the Catholic Church which became fragmented after the rise of protestant churches; most notably the Church of England, and the Lutheran and Calvinist Churches.
+The Public Relations machine continued to be used throughout the Middle Ages, whether it was the production of the Anglo-Saxon Chronicle to justify Wessex’s domination of England or the Bayeux tapestry to do the same for the Normans.
+It was in the 15th century that public relations really took off, when the printing press replaced hand-written books.
+This allowed pamphlets to be spread far and wide and for public relations to reach the masses more readily.
+The most immediate casualty of this new form of PR was the Catholic Church, which became fragmented after the rise of protestant churches; most notably the Church of England, and the Lutheran and Calvinist religions.

-The rise of democracy and a wide range of civil wars, revolutions and rebellions came off the back of skillful PR.
-Some of the best examples include the French Revolution and also the Declaration of Independence backed up by some of the foremost examples of good PR, which led to the creation of the United States of America.
+The rise of democracy and a wide range of civil wars, revolutions and rebellions came off the back of skilful public relations practises.
+Some of the best examples include the French Revolution and also the Declaration of Independence, backed up by some of the foremost examples of good PR, which led to the creation of the United States of America.

-With the further development of printing to include pictures, PR entered a world far beyond politics and socio-religious movements.
-It led to marketing where businesses, instead of relying on monopolies or word of mouth, could now build brands, advertise their wares and use articles/posters and more to induce people to buy their products.
+With the further development of printing to include pictures, Public Relations entered a world far beyond politics and socio-religious movements.
+It led to marketing where businesses (instead of relying on monopolies or word of mouth) could now build brands, advertise their wares and use articles/posters and more to induce people to buy their products.

-In the 20th century, PR gained new media in radio, cinemas, and later television.
+In the 20th century, public relations gained new media in radio, cinemas, and later television.
 Each technological creation diversified the ways in which people could find out about a person, an event or a product.
-It also made it easier for skillful individuals, organizations and companies to get noticed whether it was through advertising, good news or indeed, shocking events including terrorism.
+It also made it easier for skilful individuals, organizations and companies to get noticed whether it was through advertising, good news or indeed, shocking events, including terrorism.

-At the end of the 20th century came the greatest revolution of all; the Internet.
-This took people’s access to information a, from being bound to physical publications or appliances in the home, and spread them to computers, pocket devices, phones and even wristwatches.
+At the end of the 20th century came the greatest public relations revolution of them all; the Internet.
+This took people’s access to information from being bound to physical publications or appliances in the home, and spread them to computers, pocket devices, phones and even wristwatches.

 Today, the role of PR is stronger than it ever has been.
 The role has changed from controlled broadcasts and stories, to user generated content, real-time commenting, and interactions between people and products.
-Managing all of this has become more difficult – some might say interesting, more skilled and more fluid.
-Good PR can have an instant hit or a slow build, but by the same score, bad PR can hit a brand badly, almost destroying it over night and can remain easy to find for far longer than in the past.
+Managing all of this has become more difficult – some might say more interesting, skilled and definitely more fluid.
+Good public relations can have an instant hit or a slow build, but by the same token, bad public relations can hit a brand badly, almost destroying it overnight and can remain easy to find for far longer than in the past.
 The 21st century is set to redefine PR beyond anything we have seen before.

-In modern documentaries, PR can be damned by association when its perceived to work in favor of big businesses; particularly the villain of the piece.
-Yet, crucially, it’s the lack of fairness in funding and not the PR people themselves who are criticised.
-On the small screen, PR was often criticized by the cast of Mad Men, only for them to attack the project from a publicity perspective, showing that even in the 60’s the world of PR was becoming broader.
+In modern documentaries, public relations can be damned by association when it’s perceived to work in favor of big businesses; particularly the villain of the piece.
+Yet, crucially, it’s the lack of fairness in PR funding and not the people who work in public relations themselves who are criticised.
+On the small screen, PR was often criticized by the cast of Mad Men, only for them to attack the project from a publicity perspective, showing that even in the 60’s, the world of public relations was becoming broader.
 The show was a great insight into agency work, with many of the negatives exposed.
-In most shows, novels and books, PR is an art form, not always for good, but something akin to magic in most people’s eyes.
+In most shows, novels and books, public relations is an art form, not always for good, but something akin to magic in most people’s eyes.

 Dear PR flacks, Don't send me something that's embargoed until I've, you know, agreed to an embargo.
 Love, all journalists— Tim Fernholz (@TimFernholz) January 15, 2016

 PR agencies are most often called on by clients to perform traditional media relations as the primary objective of their campaigns.
-Helping the organization to achieve additional coverage in mainstream media from newspaper coverage to tv and radio exposure.
+This encompasses helping the organization to achieve additional coverage in mainstream media from newspaper features to tv and radio exposure.

-The press release is one of the most misunderstood, by business owners, pieces of the media relations puzzle.
+The press release is one of the most misunderstood (by business owners at least) pieces of the public relations and media relations puzzle.
 Many believe that actions such as buying a distributed release on a major newswire, and seeing their press appear in dozens of the ‘press releases’ sections of the sites they syndicate to will achieve either more real journalists picking up the story or lots of people reading the article.

 A press release is a document prepared for journalists, usually following a standard format to make it easy for them to extract information, which furnishes them with all they need to know about a story to determine whether they are interested in covering it.
 It should not be advertorial, but rather present the facts and interesting features of the story as if it was written for direct publication in a quality news outlet.

 Unfortunately, that’s not the case.
-Your release titled “Seattle Lawnmower Manufacturer Makes Revolutionary New Engine” is neither interesting nor likely to be read by a real journalist or by many people in the public.
-The truth is that there are simply way too many of these releases and most of them aren’t very good so journalists are turning more and more to social sites like Reddit and Twitter to uncover stories and also rely on well written, highly personalized releases sent directly to them by skilled public relations professionals rather than scanning through a never-ending list of junk releases.
+Your release titled “Seattle Lawnmower Manufacturer Makes Revolutionary New Engine” is neither interesting nor likely to be read by a real journalist, or by many people in the public.
+The truth is that there are simply way too many of these releases and most of them aren’t very good, so journalists are turning more and more to social sites like Reddit and Twitter to uncover stories.
+They also now rely on well written, highly personalized releases sent directly to them, by skilled public relations professionals rather than scanning through a never-ending list of junk releases.

-Targeting the right journalists and understanding their beat (what they write about, and what their audience is interested in) is therefore crucially important.
-You can do this by searching on Google News for journalists who write about topics highly related to yours and then by crafting an angle from your story that is tailored to that writer, and his or her audience.
+Targeting the right journalists and understanding their beat (what they write about, and what their audience is interested in) is therefore crucially important for good PR purposes.
+You can do this by searching on Google News for journalists who write about topics highly related to yours and then by crafting an angle to your story that is tailored to that writer, and his or her audience.

-Reaching journalists across a multitude of different channels is becoming increasingly important.
-Indeed some brands have reported success switching from using e-mail as their primary story pitching strategy to using Twitter and LinkedIn advertising to show their story to journalists.
+Reaching journalists across a multitude of different channels is becoming increasingly important if you want to succeed with a PR program.
+Indeed some brands have reported success switching from using e-mail as their primary story pitching strategy, to using Twitter and LinkedIn advertising to show their story to journalists.
 Picking up the phone is, of course, still extremely valuable in cases where the journalist in question is open to that approach.